mklffm/TWO/DEPLOYMENT.md

 - Primary domain: mirabooking.com
 - Secondary domain: www.mirabooking.com

-These are configured in the `wrangler.toml` file.
+These are configured in the wrangler configuration files.

 ## Troubleshooting